← Back to home

 This is what students usually miss: strategies that feel harder while you study — working unfamiliar problems, switching topics, recalling without looking — usually build stronger long-term memory.
 Strategies that feel smooth and easy often create the illusion that you know it.
 Those are not the same thing.

-So the goal here is not just to give you chemistry notes or chemistry practice.
+The goal here is not just to give you chemistry notes or more chemistry practice.
 The goal is to help you learn the material in a way that still holds up when you sit down for a quiz, unit test, or final.
 If you know your current unit, go there now.
-If not, find your topic and start building from the part that feels weakest.
+If not, find your topic and start with the part that needs the most work.

 Ready to Start?